transloadit/uppy/website/src/docs/webcam.md

 ## Options

-The Webcam plugin has the following configurable options:
+The `@uppy/webcam` plugin has the following configurable options:

 ```js
 uppy.use(Webcam, {